w3f/polkadot-wiki/docs/glossary.md

 ## Tabling

 In Polkadot governance, bringing a proposal to a vote via referendum.
-Note that this is the British meaning of "tabling", which is different than the US version, which means "to postpone" a measure.
+Note that this is the British meaning of "tabling", which is different from the US version, which means "to postpone" a measure.

 ## Teleport

 Send an asset from an account on one chain to an account on a different chain.
 This occurs by burning an amount on the sending chain and minting an equivalent amount on the destination chain.

+## Testnet

+Short for "test network": an experimental network where testing and development takes place.
+Networks are often executed on a testnet before they are deployed to a [mainnet](##mainnet)

+## Tokenization

+The process of replacing sensitive data with non-sensitive data.

 ## Transfer